stucchio/Homepage/content/dependent_types_and_database_sharding.md

   }
 ```

-This will ensure that the return type of `getPosts` is also guaranteed to live in the same shard as `user`.
+This will ensure that the compiler knows the return type of `getPosts` lives in the same shard as `user`.

 # Conclusion